Sign up for our newsletter

 Urn-shaped huckleberry flowers.

 This remarkable evergreen native shrub is valuable in the landscape.
-Vaccinium ovatum can grow in either sun or shade and is tolerant of salt spray.
-It is surprising we do not grow this shrub more often in the Pacific Northwest.
-As a natural or trimmed hedge, hedgerow, or in a thicket as wildlife habitat, it makes a choice plant for the garden.
+Vaccinium ovatum thrives in either sun or shade and is tolerant of salt spray.
+Surprisingly, we do not grow this shrub more often in the Pacific Northwest.
+It is a choice plant for the garden as a natural or trimmed hedge, hedgerow, or thicket as a wildlife habitat.
 It even grows well in a container.

-The small, ovate, evergreen foliage looks good year round, has little urn-shaped flowers, followed by glossy, blackish-purple berries.
-The foliage is highly sought after in the florist trade for cut foliage.
-In a partial shade garden, the shrubs are a beautiful backdrop for mixed borders.
-In a full shade garden, grow it as a tall evergreen hedge.
-In a full sun garden, it will produce more berries but it will not grow as tall as it will in the shade garden.
+The small, ovate, evergreen leaves look good year-round and have little urn-shaped flowers, followed by glossy, blackish-purple berries.
+The shrubs are a beautiful backdrop for mixed borders and are highly sought after in the florist trade for foliage.
+In a full-shade garden, grow it as a tall evergreen hedge.
+It produces more berries in a full-sun garden yet will not grow as tall as in the shade.

 Indigenous Northwest tribes relished the berries of this shrub and would travel long distances to harvest them.
-They used the berries in many different ways—eaten fresh, with oil, or dried into cakes.
+They used the berries in many ways — eaten fresh, with oil, or dried into cakes.

-After first frost, the berries taste better.
+After the first frost, the berries taste better.
 You can eat the berries or let the birds and other animals forage for them, including bears.
 Granted, you probably do not want to attract bears to your garden.
-Hummingbirds, bees and butterflies flock to the flowers.
+Hummingbirds, bees, and butterflies flock to the flowers.
 Foliage may be a food source for the caterpillars of Spring Azure and Brown Elfin butterflies.
-In my own garden, I grow the shrubs for the local wildlife.
+In my garden, I grow these native shrubs for the local wildlife.

 Brilliant, new leaf color.